gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins.md

 A minimum setup is needed before your KPI Dashboards can start using plugins.

-The setup is different for the GoodData platform and GoodData.CN.

-### Configuration on the GoodData platform

-Set up hosting for the plugins, and [request GoodData Support](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387) to add it to the `dashboardPluginHosts` setting.

-This is a security measure.
-Only GoodData Support can add hosts to the `dashboardPluginHosts` list.
-The goal of this setting is to control from where the plugins can be loaded.
-This should be a trusted and controlled location where only privileged developers can upload plugin artifacts.

-You can request multiple hosts to be added to the list.
-All hosts must run on the HTTPS protocol.

-> **IMPORTANT!** Never put untrusted hosts into this list.
-Always put the hosts that are under your organization's
-> control and appropriate review and governance.
-Otherwise, you run risk of malicious code leaking your data.

-### Configuration on GoodData Cloud
+**Steps:**

 1. Set up hosting for your plugins.

-2. Update the Content Security Policy of your GoodData Cloud instance's gateway to enable loading plugins from the hosting location.
+2. Update the Content Security Policy of your GoodData instance's gateway to enable loading plugins from the hosting location.

-### Configuration on GoodData.CN

-1. Set up hosting for your plugins.

-2. Update the Content Security Policy of your GoodData.CN installation's gateway to enable loading plugins from the hosting location.

 ## Getting started